 Porsche 718 Boxster MPG & CO2

-Thanks in part to its fuel-efficient, four-cylinder engine, the entry-level Boxster claims economy of up to 32.5mpg when fitted with the six-speed manual gearbox.
-This improves to 33.2mpg if you opt for the PDK twin-clutch automatic transmission.
-These numbers equate to CO2 emissions of 180 and 186g/km for a car with the automatic or manual gearbox respectively, resulting in the top rate company-car Benefit-in-Kind (BiK) band of 37%.
+Thanks in part to its fuel-efficient, four-cylinder engine, the entry-level Boxster claims economy of up to 31.7mpg with CO2 emissions of 201-209g/km, resulting in the top rate company-car Benefit-in-Kind (BiK) band of 37%.
 Unsurprisingly, given it has the same engine and power, the figures are virtually identical for the outgoing Boxster T, and the brightly coloured Style Edition.

 If you go for the more powerful Boxster S, running costs increase.
 The most economical version (fitted with the PDK gearbox) will return around 29.4mpg, dropping to 27.2mpg if you go with the standard six-speed manual gearbox.
-Which gearbox you choose has the same effect on CO2 emissions as it does with the standard Boxster; PDK versions emit 194g/km and manual models register 210g/km.
+CO2 emissions span from 218-235g/km.

 The Porsche 718 Boxster sits in insurance group 48 out of 50, while the Boxster S, curiously, sits in a lower group 46.
 The GTS finds itself in group 49, just one away from the highest band, while the Style Edition is a little lower, starting in group 45.
 Considering the car’s technology, power and badge appeal, plus the added vulnerability of a folding fabric roof, insurance costs are predictably high.